7gr4g0n338/Tester/Concepts relative about Tester/Who_is_Software_Tester.md

 # Who is Software Tester?
-5-W question and various advice:
+5-W question and various advices:
 + what is the job goal?
 + what is the jobs of ST will be done in the SDLC process?
 + what skill does a ST must have?